-- Aircraft whose registration has been cancelled or revoked - Aircraft based in Europe or registered to a foreign company that has not returned flight hour reports - Aircraft that operate under Part 121 - Aircraft destroyed or moved to static display prior to January 1, 2014 - Aircraft that are flagged Postmaster Return (known to have incorrect address information) on the aircraft Registration file prior to 2005 (ten years prior to survey year). - Aircraft that have held interim registration statuses (e.g., "sale reported") more than more than 12 months (prior to January 1, 2014)7 - Aircraft with registrations that expired prior to January 1, 2014.
+- Aircraft whose registration has been cancelled or revoked - Aircraft based in Europe or registered to a foreign company that has not returned flight hour reports - Aircraft that operate under Part 121 - Aircraft destroyed or moved to static display prior to January 1, 2016 - Aircraft that are flagged Postmaster Return (known to have incorrect address information) on the aircraft Registration file prior to 2007 (ten years prior to survey year). - Aircraft that have held interim registration statuses (e.g., "sale reported") more than more than 12 months (prior to January 1, 2016) - Aircraft with registrations that expired prior to January 1, 2016 - Aircraft that are unmanned aerial vehicles.